August von Voit: 1853–1854 – Glaspalast, Munich

 August von Voit, as the Royal Superintendent of Works, assisted in organizing the construction of the Glass Palace at Munich as well as being the architect.
 In order to ensure the project was completed on schedule, von Voit negotiated a contract with the manufacturers which had an increasing penalty rate for the late supply of goods.
 The design "used rectangular girders as the elements of the space frame".
 The Glaspalast was modeled after the London Crystal Palace.

 1860–1865 – Great Palm House, Old Botanical Gardens, Munich

 This project was built in the form of a "cast-iron space frame with dome".

 1867–1869 – Second Large Winter Garden

 The Second Large Winter Garden was commissioned by Ludwig II of Bavaria.
 Von Voit collaborated on the project with Carl von Effner to create a "glass-roofed, three-story structure" which faced both the palace gardens and the Kaiserhof.

 Criticisms

-The glass and iron style was criticized for its "lack of substance and corporeality", and the iron used in the construction of buildings such as the Glaspalast "proved too brittle and too prone to fire".
+The glass and iron style were criticized for an apparent "lack of substance and corporeality", and the iron used in the construction of buildings such as the Glaspalast "proved too brittle and too prone to fire".